-2B.-(1) Where an appeal is made, the Chairman of the Appeal Panel is to nominate 3 or more members of the Appeal Panel (which may include himself) to constitute an Appeal Committee to hear the appeal.
+2B.-(1) Where an appeal is made, the Chairperson of the Appeal Panel is to nominate 3 or more members of the Appeal Panel (which may include the Chairperson) to constitute an Appeal Committee to hear the appeal.

-- (2) For the proper functioning of any Appeal Committee, the Chairman of the Appeal Panel may at any time - (a) terminate the nomination of any member of the Appeal Committee; and - (b) re-constitute the Appeal Committee upon the termination of the nomination, the expiry of the term of appointment or the withdrawal of any member of the Appeal Committee.
+(2) For the proper functioning of any Appeal Committee, the Chairperson of the Appeal Panel may at any time -

+- (a) terminate the nomination of any member of the Appeal Committee; and - (b) reconstitute the Appeal Committee upon the termination of the nomination, the expiry of the term of appointment or the withdrawal of any member of the Appeal Committee.

-(3) The re-constitution of an Appeal Committee under sub-paragraph (2)(b) does not affect the validity of anything done by the Appeal Committee under this Act before, on or after the re-constitution of the Appeal Committee.
+(3) The reconstitution of an Appeal Committee under sub-paragraph (2)(b) does not affect the validity of anything done by the Appeal Committee under this Act before, on or after the reconstitution of the Appeal Committee.